MiyamotoAkira/CleanCodePresentation/actions.md

 ## Naming (1)
 1. rename b to board
    This indicates what we are working with.
 We start to know about the domain we are working on.
-2. rename i to row
+2. rename i to rank
-   Now we assume the first one are the rows
+   Now we assume the first one are the ranks
-3. rename j to column
+3. rename j to file
-   Then the columns.
+   Then the files.
 4. create variable to hold the boardSize
    Eliminate magic number
 5. replace all 8s for boardSize
    Magic numbers are bad.
 They don't have information about their meaning.
 Avoid themn.

-6. rename x to rowToClear
+6. rename x to rankToClear
-7. rename y to columnToClear
+7. rename y to fileToClear
-8. rename k to columnToUpdate
+8. rename k to fileToUpdate
-9. rename l to columnToUpdate
+9. rename l to fileToUpdate
 	The above names are not very pretty, but they could be changed later on.

 ## Extract Methods (1)
-1. extract external for into its own method -> ProcessRow Always eliminate levels of indentation.
+1. extract external for into its own method -> ProcessRank Always eliminate levels of indentation.
 2. extract method that creates result -> ExtractSolution Because of the above, it is a bit more clear what is happening